rubenoreamuno/zuable-challenge/postgresql_vm_setup_and_kpis.md

 ## ✅ Notes
 - Indexes are used to optimize query performance.
-- Queries use `LIMIT` to reduce resource consumption.
+- Queries `select` only the value of the answer for each question to reduce resource consumption.